-The NEST ARTERD Project also addresses other technologies such as radiation hardness and smartness, radiation imaging, advanced radiation measurement and remote spectroscopic analysis and so on which should have close cooperation with Advanced Remote Technology in order to grasp working environments of decommissioning.
+The NEST ARTERD Project also addresses other technologies such as radiation hardness and smartness, radiation imaging, advanced radiation measurement and remote spectroscopic analysis, in order to grasp working environments of decommissioning.

-The NEST ARTERD Project has accepted foreign young researchers (graduate students, research students of graduate school, postdocs or young professionals) as research fellows (the NEST Fellows) to Japanese organizations in order to provide them with state-of-the art science and technologies through research activities.
-In addition to that, The NEST ARTERD Project will send Japanese young researchers as the NEST Fellow to oversea partners’ organizations in order to give them an opportunity to do their research under international environments.
+The NEST ARTERD Project has accepted foreign young researchers (graduate students, research students of graduate school, postdocs or young professionals) as research fellows (the NEST Fellows) to Japanese organisations in order to provide them with state-of-the-art science and technologies through research activities.
+In addition, the NEST ARTERD Project invites young Japanese researchers to become NEST Fellows and conduct their research in oversea partner organisations.

-The University of Tokyo has taken the lead in this area and CLADS/JAEA has functioned as the international base of research development and human resource development for collecting the wisdom and experience of the world.
-In cooperation with the University of Tokyo, CLADS/JAEA has joined the NEST framework in order to contribute toward the NEST activities with international human resource development.
+The University of Tokyo has taken the lead in this area, and CLADS/JAEA has functioned as the international base of research development and human resource development for collecting information and experience from around the world.
+In co-operation with the University of Tokyo, CLADS/JAEA has joined the NEST framework to contribute to the NEST activities with international human resource development.

-The NEST ARTERD Project has aimed to develop closer relationship with the present partners step by step in order to finally establish the strong and wide educational network among them.
-Coming and going of young researchers between Japanese organizations and oversea partners can help its development.
+The NEST ARTERD Project aims to develop a closer relationship with present partners in order to establish a strong and wide educational network.
+The exchange of young researchers between Japanese organisations and oversea partners can help its development.

 The short presentation of the NEST Fellows can be found here.